sitting-duck/python3-4chan-scraper/README.md

 # 4chan Image Scraper
 An image scraper written in Python.
 Run in Jenkins to scrape every night at midnight.
+Grabs associated text in the posts too.
+Can be interesting to run on pol to see what is going on in reaction to public events.

 ### Usage (Linux, OSX):